 The work is minimal and quick!
-Simply chop eggplants into cube-sized pieces, and roast them in the oven with some salt and extra-virgin olive oil.
-(Right there, you have cut in half the prep time of the other eggplant recipes).
-The easy and quick prep allows you to make and serve it the day of your dinner, or one day ahead, if you prefer.
+Simply chop eggplants into cube-sized pieces, and roast them in the oven with only some salt and extra-virgin olive oil.
+This simple process already cuts the time in half when preparing this Eggplant Parmesan, making it an ideal side dish to serve all year long.

 Roasted Eggplant Parm - Lightened!